avanigithub98/1st-repository/README.md

 # 1st-repository(Folder)
-This is my first repository in the description Author-Avanish
+This is my first repository in the description<br>
+Author-Avanish